dogmatic69/docsy/userguide/content/en/docs/adding-content/diagrams/kroki/packetdiag/index.md

 ---
 ## Overview and example diagrams

-The `packetdiag` script from the [nwdiag library](https://github.com/blockdiag/nwdiag/tree/master/src/packetdiag) allows you do generate packet diagrams via a textual description of the packet to be depicted.
+The `packetdiag` script from the [nwdiag library](https://github.com/blockdiag/nwdiag/tree/master/src/packetdiag) allows you to generate packet diagrams via a textual description of the packet to be depicted.
 Use the [documentation](http://blockdiag.com/en/nwdiag/packetdiag-examples.html) for syntax details.
 You may find this [example diagram](https://github.com/blockdiag/nwdiag/tree/master/examples/packetdiag) useful, too.

 ## Authoring your packet diagram